XOP/css-codeguide/src/md/comments.md

 These comments help to keep your CSS organized, consistent and way more readable.
 Consider each inner level a deeper nested element or modificator - this metaphor helps to get the image.

+Common rule follows - respect _level order_ - Level 2 should be placed only inside Level 1, Level 4 only inside Level 3 etc.

 **Level 1** is typically a component / file title.

 ```css